AC1706-67/bioreceipt.ai/PHOTO_ACCESSIBILITY_ENHANCEMENTS_SUMMARY.md

 The enhanced photoAccessibilityService.ts now provides comprehensive accessibility support that exceeds WCAG AA requirements while maintaining excellent performance and developer experience.
 The service seamlessly integrates intake-specific context with universal accessibility patterns, creating an inclusive photo management experience for all users.

-All enhancements are thoroughly tested, well-documented, and ready for production deployment in the BioPulse health tracking application.
+All enhancements are thoroughly tested, well-documented, and ready for production deployment in the BioReceipt health tracking application.